pangenome/odgi/docs/rst/commands/odgi.rst

   `Pantograph <https://graph-genome.github.io/>`__ project.

 | **odgi paths** [**-i, –idx**\ =\ *FILE*] [*OPTION*]…
-| The odgi paths(1) command allows the investigation of paths of a given
+| The odgi paths command allows the investigation of paths of a given
   variation graph.
 It can calculate overlap statistics of groupings of paths.

-**odgi position** [**-i, –target**\ =\ *FILE*] [*OPTION*]… The odgi position(1) command position parts of the graph as defined by query criteria.
+**odgi position** [**-i, –target**\ =\ *FILE*] [*OPTION*]… The odgi position command position parts of the graph as defined by query criteria.

 | **odgi prune** [**-i, –idx**\ =\ *FILE*] [**-o, –out**\ =\ *FILE*]
   [*OPTION*]…
-| The odgi prune(1) command can remove complex parts of a graph.
+| The odgi prune command can remove complex parts of a graph.
 One can
   drop paths, nodes by a certain kind of edge coverage, edges and graph tips.
 Specifying a kmer length and a maximum number of furcations, the graph can be broken at edges not fitting into these conditions.

 | **odgi server** [**-i, –idx**\ =\ *FILE*] [**-p, –port**\ =\ *N*]
   [*OPTION*]…
-| The odgi server(1) command starts an HTTP server with a given path
+| The odgi server command starts an HTTP server with a given path
   index as input.
 The idea is that we can go from **path:position** → **pangenome:position** via GET requests to the HTTP server.
 The server headers do not block cross origin requests.
 Example GET request: